CiscoDevNet/AppD-Cloud-Kickstart/BUILD_STEPS_FOR_CREATING_IMMUTABLE_VM_IMAGES.md

 -	__APM-Platform VM__: An APM Platform stand-alone VM designed for Application Performance Monitoring.
 It consists of the AppDynamics Enterprise Console, Controller, and Events Service.
 -	__CWOM-Platform VM__: A Cisco Workload Optimization Manager (CWOM) stand-alone VM designed for Intelligent Workload Management.
 It consists of the CWOM Platform server.
--	__LPAD-EKS VM__: 'Launchpad' VM with pre-configured tooling for Cloud and Kubernetes CLI Operations.
+-	__LPAD VM__: An AWS EC2 'Launchpad' VM with pre-configured tooling for Kubernetes and Serverless CLI Operations.

 ## Installation Instructions - macOS

 To build the AppD Cloud Kickstart VM images, the following open source software needs to be installed on the host macOS machine:

--	Homebrew 2.1.16
+-	Homebrew 2.2.0
 	-	Command Line Tools (CLT) for Xcode
 -	Packer 1.4.5
 -	Git 2.24.0